arikorn/companion-wiki/Setting-up-Developer-Environment.md

 ~~~
 - Now reboot the Computer (It may be sufficient to type: `sudo udevadm control --reload-rules`.)
 - Open the WSL USB Manager in Windows
-- Attach your USB device, you should see it popping up in the top pane of the manager.
+- Attach your USB device.
+You should see it popping up in the top pane of the manager.
 - Check the "bound" checkbox next to your USB device (usbip will now remember this permission; you won't have to do it again.)
 - Select the USB device by clicking on it and then press the "Attach" button.
 The device should now move from the top pane to the forwarded devices pane.
 - Optional: on the linux shell use `lsusb` to check if you find your device and remember the bus and device number.